 • “How long has the Festival been going on?”

-• “Will the 2022 Obon be the same as in year’s past?”
+• “Will this year’s Obon Festival be the same as in the past?”

 • “Where can I find some of the Odori (Japanese dance) practice videos online?”